How Long Does Arrest Stay on Record?

 If a conviction for a crime appears on a background check the related arrest will be included as well as part of the background check information.

-A common question that people ask themselves when they wonder what appears on their record is if charges are dismissed do you have a criminal record?
+A common question that people ask themselves when they wonder what appears on their record is Does a dismissed charge affect your criminal record?

 If an individual is arrested, even if the charges are later dismissed, they will have this information on their criminal record.
 However, the effects of an arrest without a conviction will have a minimal effect on future background checks.
 It is also possible to get non-conviction arrest records sealed in most states.